Recycling existing content into a SlideShare is a great way to get more mileage from content you have already spent the time and effort to create.

 What tips would you add to this list?

-This post is courtesy of guest blogger Stephanie Meeusen.
+This blog article is courtesy of guest blogger Stephanie Meeusen.